Padi2312/statiker/README.md

   -d, --dir <DIR>          Sets the root directory to serve files from [default: "."]
-  -a, --address <ADDRESS>  Sets the address to bind the server to [default: 0.0.0.0] -p, --port <PORT>        Sets the port to bind the server to [default: 8080] -h, --help               Print help
+  -a, --address <ADDRESS>  Sets the address to bind the server to [default: 0.0.0.0] -p, --port <PORT>        Sets the port to bind the server to [default: 8080] -u, --enable_upload      Enables file upload at route '/' and saves files to root directory of server -h, --help               Print help
   -V, --version            Print version
 ```

+# Enable upload page
+To enable the upload page, you can use the `-u` or `--enable_upload` flag.
+This will enable the upload page at route `/upload`.

+All files uploaded will be saved to the root directory of the server and also served by the server.

+> **NOTE:** In case you're uploading files with the same name, the old files will be overwritten by the new ones.
+(Currently working on this for a better solution.)

 # Project structure